markbosire/hacker101/Micro-CMS v1/Readme.md

 ## Flag 4: Single Quote SQL Injection

 The last challenge involved Single Quote SQL Injection.
-By injecting a single quote into the user input, I disrupted the SQL query structure to gain unauthorized access.
+By injecting a single quote into the browser input.

 Example Input:
 ```plaintext